johentsch/ms3/docs/manual.rst

 .. topic:: Developers

-    Within MS3, the ``next`` column holds tuples, which MS3 should normally store as strings without paranthesis.
+    Within MS3, the ``next`` column holds tuples, which MS3 should normally store as strings without parenthesis.
 For example, the tuple ``(17, 1)`` is stored as ``'17, 1'``.
 However, users might have extracted and stored a raw DataFrame from a :obj:`Score` object and MS3 needs to handle both formats.